Satlen/Tuto-Git/README.md

 # Tuto-Git
-This my introduction cours for Git
+This is my introduction cours for Git